SLUGIS/performanceMeasures/README.md

 5. Save shapefiles of both the First On Scene and Balancae of Alarm incidents.

-6. Using Join by Location in QGIS join each of the two new layers with 'ServiceLevelAreas'.
+6. Using Join Attributes by Location in QGIS (Vector->Data Management Tools->Join Attributes by Location) join each of the two new layers with 'ServiceLevelAreas'.
 This will merge the category field with the incidents.

 7. Following [Joe's example](https://gist.github.com/oeon/c3e67e745f78da4b2a11 "Strategic Plan GIS Notes") determine the pass/fail percentage for each category.

 8. Archive former FOS and BOA incident data in `/archivedIncidents`.

 9. Strip out all of the fields from your FOS and BOA shapefiles except: DATE, TIME, INCIDENT, TYPE, DSP_TO_ONS, UNIT.
 Make sure they appear in the attribute table in this order too.
-Use the Table Manager plugin in QGIS to rename and reorder them.
+Use the [Table Manager plugin](https://plugins.qgis.org/plugins/tablemanager/ "Table Manager plugin") in QGIS to rename and reorder them.

 10. Style the new incident data in QGIS:
 `FOS = black circle w/white outline, size=5.0, outline width=0.4`